FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc1.md

    - Change:
       - New argument “struct xNetworkInterface * pxNetworkInterface” added.
       - We are adding ipconfigIPv4_BACKWARD_COMPATIBLE flag to differentiate between old API and new API.

-Change 6:

-   New Flag for backward compatibility - ipconfigIPv4_BACKWARD_COMPATIBLE defined in  the header file “FreeRTOSIPConfigDefaults.h”
-   - ipconfigIPv4_BACKWARD_COMPATIBLE = 0
-      - This flag is by default set to zero, which means it supports multiple end point implementation of both IPv4 and IPv6.
-   - ipconfigIPv4_BACKWARD_COMPATIBLE = 1
-      - End users can move to the older single interface and endpoint model by setting this flag to 1

   **NOTE** : We are NOT considering the APIs changes in FreeRTOS_IP_Private.h for backward compatibility as those are not part of published interface.